-By attorneys Jenna Bishop, Maria Brownell, Danielle Haindfield, Kristine Stone and Carrie Weber
+By attorneys Jenna Sabroske, Maria Brownell, Danielle Haindfield, Kristine Stone and Carrie Weber

 On April 4, 2018, House File 2253 (HF 2253), a bill making changes to public construction bidding requirements for property acquired by lease-purchase by government entities, was signed into law by the Governor.
 This change in the law impacts numerous governmental entities including but not limited to cities, counties, public school districts, community colleges, and those entities covered by the definition of governmental entity in Iowa Code Section 26.2.

 Under prior law, governmental entities could contract with a private developer to construct buildings which the governmental entity would eventually own through a lease-purchase contract without following the competitive bidding process.